 C. Flutter Spoons

 Flutter spoons are made by different manufacturers.
 The most well-known would be Luhr–Jensen‘s Needlefish.
 I made my first flutter spoon in 1975 and called it a Flashy Fish and soon found they are deadly to all sorts of trout and bass.
 The difference between a traditional spoon and a flutter spoon, is casting spoons are made with thicker metal, versus flutter spoons, which are made with thin metal.
 The result is the thin metal spoon has a much enhanced side to side motion, giving the lure a much more appealing fluttering action.
 The other benefit is these lures can be trolled right on the bottom with a downrigger.
 Because of their light weight, they just glide over the many rocks and snags that other types of lures catch.
 I can troll the bottom a whole day and only lose one or two lures to snags, which is impossible with other types of lures.
 I would say that I now use Flutter Spoons 90% of the time when trolling.
-The most effective flutter spoons for lake trout would be the small 2 inch size Blue Night, Green Machine, Mack Attack, Whitey Tighty, Excalibur, and After Dinner Mint.
+The most effective flutter spoons for lake trout would be the small 2 inch size Blue Night, Green Machine, Mack Attack, Whitey Tighty, Excalibur, After Dinner Mint, Ultimate Blue UV, and Ultimate Green UV.
 Troll these lures at 2.25 mph.
 I like to troll large or extra large Flashy Fish in the winter and spring, when the fish are up off the bottom, or in the canyon areas where it is hard to troll the bottom.
 Troll these large spoons at 2.75 to 3 mph.
 The best large and extra large spoons are the Rainbow, Kokanee and Blue Tiger.

 3. Fish the Right Way